mizjaggy18/S_Thyroid_Class/README.md

 # S_Thyroid_Class
-Classification of MGG smear to Normal and Abnormal (Thyroid Cancer) using DenseNet21 (Pytorch)
+Classification of MGG smear to Normal and Abnormal (Thyroid Cancer) using DenseNet21